Varnitha-40/Employee_Attrition_API/README.md

-Employee Attrition Prediction System
+# Employee Attrition Prediction System

-Project Overview:
+## Project Overview

 This project predicts whether an employee is likely to remain active in the organization or leave the company.

 The goal was not only to build a machine learning model but also to deploy it as a complete application with an API, monitoring, logging, and a user-friendly dashboard.

-What I Did:
-Cleaned and prepared the employee attrition dataset Encoded categorical features using Label Encoding Trained and evaluated multiple machine learning models Selected a Decision Tree Classifier for prediction Saved the trained model using Pickle
-Built a FastAPI backend to expose the model as an API Created a Gradio dashboard for user interaction
-Added audit logging to store prediction history
-Added monitoring to track API usage
-Implemented input validation (guardrails) to handle invalid data Displayed prediction probabilities and feature importance Technologies Used
-Python
-Pandas
-Scikit-learn
-FastAPI
-Gradio
-Pickle
-API Endpoints
-GET /

-Returns a simple message indicating that the API is running.

-POST /predict

-Accepts employee details and returns:

-Prediction (ACTIVE / TERMINATED)
-Prediction probability
-GET /metrics

-Returns the total number of predictions made through the API.

-Dashboard Features

-The Gradio dashboard allows users to:

-Enter employee information
-Submit prediction requests
-View prediction results
-View prediction confidence
-Visualize feature importance
-Project Architecture

-Gradio Dashboard → FastAPI API → Decision Tree Model → Prediction

-Additional components:

-Audit Logging (CSV)
-Monitoring Endpoint
-Input Validation
-Learning Outcomes

-Through this project, I learned:

-Machine Learning model deployment
-API development with FastAPI
-Building interactive dashboards with Gradio
-Monitoring and logging in ML applications
-End-to-end ML workflow from training to deployment Author
+## What I Did

+- Cleaned and prepared the dataset
+- Encoded categorical variables using Label Encoding
+- Trained and evaluated machine learning models
+- Selected a Decision Tree Classifier
+- Saved the model using Pickle
+- Built a FastAPI backend
+- Created a Gradio dashboard
+- Added audit logging
+- Added monitoring endpoints
+- Added input validation
+- Displayed prediction probabilities
+- Visualized feature importance

+## Technologies Used

+- Python
+- Pandas
+- Scikit-learn
+- FastAPI
+- Gradio
+- Pickle

+## API Endpoints

+### GET /
+Checks whether the API is running.

+### POST /predict
+Returns employee attrition prediction and probability.

+### GET /metrics
+Returns total prediction count.

+## Learning Outcomes

+- Machine Learning Model Deployment
+- REST API Development
+- Dashboard Development
+- Monitoring and Logging
+- End-to-End ML Workflow

+## Author

 Sreevarnitha